The Crisis of Europe

-Following international and domestic pressure, the United States and its remaining Coalition partners plan in 2007 to withdraw from Iraq.
-In accordance with a Status of Forces agreement, US withdrawal begins on 30 June 2009 and completes on 18 December 2011, officially ending the Iraq War.
+Following international and domestic pressure, the United States and its remaining Coalition partners planned in 2007 to withdraw from Iraq.
+In accordance with a Status of Forces agreement, US withdrawal began on 30 June 2009 and completed on 18 December 2011, officially ending the Iraq War.

 European Debt Crisis